franzholz/tcpdfbill_tt_products/README.rst

 The TYPO3 extension tcpdfbill_tt_products has the purpose to enable the generation of a bill in a PDF format.
 A HTML bill is converted into a PDF bill using the TCPDF library.
-The TCPDF library is not included in this extension. tt_products makes usage of this extension.
+The TCPDF library is not part of this extension.
+However tt_products requires it.
+Therefore you must either install the extension t3_tcpdf, or use composer to install "tecnickcom/tcpdf" or unzip a zip file version of TCPDF anywhere on the filesystem.

 Put this into the Setup: